frialey63/rosta/README.md

 identify users as "keyholder"
 - check at least one keyholder per day

-checks of the rota should notify Directors
+checks of the rota should notify managers and Directors

 ## Backlog Stories